Parle-G: Popularity

 (an illustration by Everest creative Maganlal Daiya back in the 1960s).

 Parle-G has recently become available in plastic wrapping.
 The modern packaging retains its traditional design.
 The change in materials was promoted with advertisements showing a Parle-G packet placed into a fish tank.
 In 2011, Nielsen, a market research company, published a report stating that Parle-G has consolidated its position as the world’s largest selling biscuit brand.
 In fact, Parle G has topped other leading brands such as Kraft Foods’s Oreo, Mexico’s Gamesa and Walmart’s private labels.
 Key factor to the success is that India is the world’s leading market for biscuits, moving past some of the biggest markets in the world – the US, Mexico, China, Italy and Spain.

 As of January 2013, Parle-G's strong distribution network covered over 6 million retail stores in India.
 The Brand Trust Report ranked Parle-G as the 42nd most trusted brand of India in 2014.

 The low price is another important factor in Parle-G's popularity.
 Outside India, it is sold for 99 cents for a 418 gram pack as of 2012.
-A more common 65-gram "snack pack" is sold for as low as ₹5 (15 cents) at Indian grocers, and 40 cents at major retailers.
-2 packs of Parle-G are also sold.
+A more common 65-gram "snack pack" is sold for as low as ₹3 (4 cents USD) at grocers in India, and 40 cents at major retailers of Indian groceries in USA.
+Packs containing two Parle-G biscuits are also sold.
 By 2016, smaller 56.4-gram packs were being sold as eight for one dollar at Indian grocers in the United States.
 The first TV commercial for Parle-G was made in 1982.
 The Indian superhero Shaktimaan also endorsed the brand in the 1990s.